 Local churches are urged to use this day as a time to celebrate their Christian Education ministries with events of appreciation and recognition of growth and learning as disciples of Jesus Christ.
 Special offering received in the local churches support the educational ministries of the Conference, which include Training and Resources and Laity Scholarships.

-Retired Clergy Weekend Local churches are encouraged to use this weekend, or another that they choose, to recognize and honor the retired clergy, their spouses, and the surviving spouses of clergy who continue to support the church in various and significant ways.
-This recognition may also provide inspiration to those considering ministry.
+Local churches are encouraged to use this weekend, or another that they choose, to recognize and honor the retired clergy, their spouses, and the surviving spouses of clergy who continue to support the church in various and significant ways.
+This recognition may provide inspiration to those considering ministry.
 (This Sunday of recognition does not call for a special offering.)

 Local churches are urged to use this day in conjunction with Laity Sunday to celebrate those who used their God-given gifts to serve in short-term mission work and highlight the ways in which VIM mission teams are deepening of our sense of mutuality between different parts of our global connection.
 Special offerings received will be used in Western PA to strengthening Volunteers in Mission engagement and participation.